 Cape Breton/Cabot Trail One Week Itinerary

-If you’ve got a week to explore Cape Breton Island, here’s a sample itinerary leaving from Halifax:
+If you’ve got a week to explore, here’s a sample Halifax to Cape Breton road trip itinerary:

 - Day 1: Leave Halifax for Inverness, stay overnight in Inverness

 - Day 2: Explore Inverness in the morning, Depart for Cheticamp in the afternoon (1 hr drive), stay overnight

 - Day 3: Explore around Cheticamp, stay overnight